 AUNT IVY'S COTTAGE

-With the cousins clashing over what’s best for Ivy, Zoey is surprised when the local carpenter who’s working on Ivy’s cottage takes her side.
-As he offers Zoey comfort, the two grow close.
-Together, they make a discovery in the attic that links the family to the mysterious and reclusive local lighthouse keeper, and throws doubt on Mark’s claim…
+With the family clashing over what’s best for Ivy, Zoey is surprised when Nick, a local carpenter and Ivy’s neighbor, takes her side.
+As Zoey finds comfort in his sea-blue eyes and warm laugh, the two grow close.
+Together, they make a discovery in the attic that links the family to the mysterious and reclusive local lighthouse keeper…

 Now Zoey has a heartbreaking choice to make.
-The discovery could keep Ivy in the house she’s loved her whole life… but can Zoey trust that the carpenter really has Ivy’s best interests at heart?
-And will dredging up an old secret destroy the peace and happiness of Ivy’s final years—and tear this family apart for good?
+Nick’s urging her to share the discovery, which could keep Ivy in the house she’s loved her whole life… but when Zoey learns that Nick and her cousin go way back, she questions if the man she‘s starting to have feelings for really has Ivy’s best interests at heart.
+Will dredging up this old secret destroy the peace and happiness of Ivy’s final years—and tear this family apart for good?

 SUMMER at HOPE HAVEN